 In the Sinnoh-based games, you can't even access the National Dex until after you've seen every Pokémon in the Regional Dex.
 If you're not careful, you might miss some, but it's generally easy to do.
 The problem is that many don't appear until late in the main game.

-Pokémon Black and White take this to its logical conclusion: the Regional Dex for Unova doesn't have any of the prior 493 Pokémon.
-This is a bit of a mixed blessing: no more Goddamn Zubat but no more old favorites like Eevee, Skarmory, Blissey, or Pikachu.
+Pokemon Black And White take this to its logical conclusion: the Regional Dex for Unova doesn't have any of the prior 493 Pokémon.
+This is a bit of a mixed blessing: no more Goddamned Zubat but no more old favorites like Eevee, Skarmory, Blissey, or Pikachu.
 That's right, even the Series Mascot is getting the boot until you get the National Dex.

-This problem arises yet again in Black 2 and White 2 for completing the local Unova Dex.
-Unlike the previous game where only 1 Pokémon cannot be seen (Rufflet or Vullaby, depending on the version), in the sequel game there are plenty more of which you won't see.
+This problem arises yet again in Black 2 and White 2 for completing the New Unova Dex.
+Unlike the previous game where only 1 Pokémon cannot be seen without trading (Rufflet or Vullaby, depending on the version), in the sequel game there are plenty more of which you won't see.
 Normally this would you mean you can "see" the missing Pokémon via breeding (for some odd reason some of the wild Pokémon are already evolved with no trace of the starting form) or evolving.
 However, there are Pokémon who you won't be able to see at all.
 Rufflet or Vullaby is among them.
-One of the starting forms of the starter Pokémon you didn't pick won't also pop out.
+The starting and final forms of the starter Pokémon you didn't pick won't also pop out.
 Do note that you won't be able to seek Pokémon you haven't seen in your Dex yet, you cannot ask specifically for those on the GTS either, and that you won't be able to visit the Nature Preserve without a complete Unova Dex.